Combustion Optimisation & Safeguard Framework Alignment in Mining Operations

 Measured Result

 Carbon Mass Balance measures the mass of carbon exiting the exhaust relative to baseline operation.
-Reduced carbon flow indicates improved combustion efficiency and reduced fuel consumption under measured conditions.
+Reduced carbon mass flow indicates improved combustion efficiency and reduced fuel consumption under measured conditions.

 Results vary depending on engine type, duty cycle, fuel quality, maintenance condition and operating environment.